 Global financial conditions continue to be characterized as volatile.
-In recent years, global markets have been adversely impacted by various credit crises and significant fluctuations in fuel and energy costs and metals prices.
+In recent years, global markets have been adversely impacted by various credit crises and inflation, causing rising fuel and energy costs and impacting metals prices, including as a result of the COVID-19 virus pandemic and due to significant fluctuations in commodity prices as a result of the military conflict between Ukraine and Russia and the economic sanctions imposed on Russia in connection therewith.
 Many industries, including the mining industry, have been impacted by these market conditions.
 Global financial conditions remain subject to sudden and rapid destabilizations in response to future events, as government authorities may have limited resources to respond to future crises.
 A continued or worsened slowdown in the financial markets or other economic conditions, including but not limited to consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect the Company's growth and profitability.
-Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability, changes to energy prices or sovereign defaults.
+Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability (such as the Russian invasion of Ukraine), changes to energy prices or sovereign defaults.
 If increased levels of volatility continue or in the event of a rapid destabilization of global economic conditions, it may result in a material adverse effect on commodity prices, demand for metals, including gold, availability of credit, investor confidence, and general financial market liquidity, all of which may adversely affect the Company's business and the market price of the Company's securities.